 The simple answer is anyone who needs to deliver training online or use blended learning (this is a mixture of both face-to-face and online learning).
-So to really explore whether Moodle is the right solution for your organisation we recommend you speak to a member of our team.
+So to explore whether Moodle is the right solution for your organisation we recommend you speak to a member of our team.

 1. Who uses Moodle?